 Mayur Restaurant: Located in a lane off Mall road.
 Taste great vegetarian/non-vegetarian Punjabi and Chinese cuisine.

 Sher-e-Punjab: Punjabi vegetarian and non-vegetarian cuisine on Mall road.

-Shop No. 9 bakery: Located in the shoes lane, this bakery offers yummy cupcakes, chocolate macaroons, veg. puffs and other bakery items.
+Shop No. 9 bakery: Located in the shoes lane, this bakery offers yummy cupcakes, chocolate macaroons, veg. puffs and a horde of other bakery items.